baoduy/hbd.astro-paper/src/content/blog/az-12-private-aks-enable-mdm-devices-cf-tunnel-warp.md

 ## Prerequisites

-As we prepare to explore the capabilities of Cloudflare Tunnel and WARP, let's ensure our foundation is in place:
+Before diving into Cloudflare Tunnel and WARP, make sure you have the following set up:

+- **Cloudflare Zero Trust:** You need an active Cloudflare account with the Zero Trust feature enabled to set up a Cloudflare Tunnel.
-- **Microsoft Intune:** This guide operates under the assumption that you have Microsoft Intune configured for device management (MDM - Mobile Device Management).
+- **Microsoft Intune:** Ensure Microsoft Intune is configured for Mobile Device Management (MDM) to manage your devices effectively.
-- **Example Device:** For demonstration purposes, we will utilize a MacOS virtual machine that is already enrolled in our organization's MDM.
-Feel free to proceed with your own enrolled device following these guidelines.
+- **Test Device:** We'll demonstrate using a macOS virtual machine enrolled in the organization's MDM.
+You can test with your enrolled device by following similar steps.
   ![intune-mdm-devices](/assets/az-12-private-aks-enable-mdm-devices-cf-tunnel-warp/intune-mdm-devices.png)

 ## WARP Configuration